FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4: Produce/11-Accessibility/11-Checking_accessibility.md

 The following are some general guidelines that should help develop accessible learning content:

 - **present the information in multiple ways and formats** - this helps support various learning styles and provides alternatives for different impairments
-- **use simple language** - the materials should be accessible for your students' varying levels of access, background, and ability
+- **use simple language** - the materials should be accessible for the learners' varying levels of access, background, and ability
 	- an option is to provide additional resources to support learners that have comprehension difficulties
 - **use headings** - assistive technologies differentiate the structural elements in the text (body text and different levels of headings).
 These help screen readers process the text correctly.
 - **use table of content** - helps learners navigate to the required information easily